APapafragkakis/G2G-Sparse-Spiking-Neural-Network/README.md

 # G2G_Sparse_SNN

-Spiking Neural Network implementations on Fashion-MNIST with different connectivity patterns:
+Spiking Neural Network implementations on Fashion-MNIST exploring different connectivity patterns inspired by biological neural circuits:

-- **Dense**: standard fully-connected baseline
+- **Dense**: fully-connected baseline for comparison
-- **Index**: group-based sparse connectivity (G2G approach)
-- **Random**: randomly sparse connections
+- **Index**: G2GNet with index-based grouping (preserves spatial locality)
+- **Random**: G2GNet with random grouping (disrupts spatial structure)
-- **Mixer**: mixer-based sparse connectivity with intra/inter-group structure
+- **Mixer**: G2GNet with mixer-based grouping (alternates between spatial and feature mixing)

+G2GNet is our proposed architecture that uses sparse, modular connectivity inspired by ensemble-to-ensemble communication observed in mouse visual cortex.
+The three grouping strategies (Index, Random, Mixer) represent different ways to organize neurons within each layer.

 You can train these models normally or run k-fold cross-validation on the Fashion-MNIST training set.